StivaktakisAntonios/Project_Exercise2/README.md

 - Multi-layer perceptron (MLP) classifier for learning partition assignments
 - Multi-probe search strategy for efficient approximate nearest neighbor retrieval

+This implementation follows the specification of Assignment 2 (Κ23γ) and produces output compatible with Assignment 1 methods (LSH, Hypercube, IVFFlat, IVFPQ) for direct performance comparison.

+**Note on k-NN Graph Construction:** The current implementation uses brute-force Euclidean distance computation for k-NN graph construction.
+For optimal performance on large datasets, integration with Assignment 1's optimized nearest neighbor methods (e.g., LSH or IVF-based approximate k-NN) can be used as a preprocessing step.

 ## Project Structure

 ```